OCT-FPGA/P4OpenNIC_Public/P4OpenNIC-Examples/README.md

 Copy $(APP).tar.gz to your deployment machine.
 It will contain a mcs file as bitstream for configuring FPGA, an `install` folder as driver for loading tables, `util` folder with useful scripts and tools and other files for testing.

 ## Config the FPGA and host
-### (For user who use their own machine)

-Step 0: Vivado must be installed.
-You do not need any licenses.
-Use Vivado version 2021.2.
+Step 0: Vivado or Vivado\_Lab must be installed.
+You do not need any license for Vivado\_Lab.

 Before you flash the shell, you should disable PCIe fatal error reporting by running a script.
 This is done in order to avoid kernel panic, and a subsequent server reboot caused by the iDRAC.
 Download the script [here](https://alexforencich.com/wiki/en/pcie/disable-fatal).
 To disable PCIe error reporting, you should run